exercism/bash/concepts/variables/introduction.md

   # => HXllX wXrld!"
   ```

-There are many other interesting parameter expansions.
+There are many other interesting parameter expansions: extract a substring, get the string length, _assign_ a default value, remove text from the start or end of the value, and more.
 Read about them [in the manual][param-exp].